greensleeves8/Election_Analysis/README.md

 ![Candidate Totals and Winner](https://github.com/greensleeves8/Election_Analysis/blob/master/analysis/Candidate_Votes.png "Candidate Totals and Winner")

-With simple modifications this code can be easily adapted to other local congressional cases, and should also work with larger datasets for statewide races, such as Senate or Gubanatorial races.
+With simple modifications this code can be easily adapted to other local congressional cases, and should also work with larger datasets for statewide races, such as Senate or Gubernatorial races.